abylayzhumekenov/abylayzhumekenov.github.io/_posts/2023-09-30-distributed-matrices.md

 (*A)->M = M;
 ```

 The row split is fully deterministic and does not require any communication.
 That means we can generate this information on every process, so that everyone knows who owns how many rows, and the ownership ranges.
+Here, the `isize` array stores the number of rows each rank owns.
+The arrays `istart` and `iend` store the start and end indices of the local submatrix using the global ordering.
+For instance, for two ranks and a $$4\times4$$ example we provided: `isize = [2, 2]`, `istart = [0, 2]` and `iend = [2, 4]`.

 ```c
 (*A)->isize[0] = N / size + (0 < N % size);